openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/advanced_settings.rst

 Course Maximum Student Enrollment
 ==================================

-The default for this setting is null, which means that unlimited students can enroll.
+The default value for this setting is null, which means that unlimited students can enroll.
 To set a cap on enrollment, enter the maximum number of students here.
 Students who attempt to enroll after the limit has been reached will see a message explaining that enrollment is closed.

 ==================================
 Course Not Graded